Nakashireyumi/neuro-os/README.md

-# Neuro-OS
+# Neuro Desktop
+Neuro-OS allows Neuro and Evil Neuro to interact with Windows through direct control of mouse, keyboard, and UI elements.
+The system now features **OCR-based UI detection** and optional **AI vision analysis** for intelligent interaction.

+**v0.0.2-alpha** - Enhanced UI context detection for Neuro & Evil Neuro's Windows integration.

 > [!CAUTION]
 > This software allows Neuro/Evil to control your Windows machine directly (mouse, keyboard, clicks).
 > You (vedal) may lose control of your system temporarily, depending on their mood.
 > **We highly recommend (vedal) using a virtual machine for usage with Neuro and Evil.**

-**v0.0.2-alpha** - Enhanced UI context detection for Neuro & Evil Neuro's Windows integration.

-Neuro-OS allows Neuro and Evil Neuro to interact with Windows through direct control of mouse, keyboard, and UI elements.
-The system now features **OCR-based UI detection** and optional **AI vision analysis** for intelligent interaction.

 **For Development**: This caution mainly applies when connected to the live Neuro backend.
 During development, Neuro-OS simply executes the most recent action from the API.
 A safety monitor and user priority system are planned for future releases.